tgnemecek/core-website/src/collections/pages/learning.md

     3. SOS: Switch Off Stress app.

     [Contact us](mailto:sseivert@thecoreporation.com) to get more information or take a **Premium Profile** to get a full report on your personal strengths and weaknesses.
-Attend one of our **excellent seminars**: Productivity, Stress, Prospering, a Leading Your Life and Work seminar or the 3-month implementation program.
+Attend one of our **excellent seminars**: Productivity, Stress, Prospering, a Leading Your Life & Work seminar or the 3-month implementation program.
+And please **donate** (below) so we can bring TBA programs to at-risk youth around the world.

     - - -

-    **Become a Certified Teacher** who enriches students with TBA programs such as The Compass Course.
+    **Become a Certified Teacher** who enriches students with TBA programs such as *The Compass Course*.
 [Send us a Message](mailto:sseivert@thecoreporation.com) to find out more.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600804117/abdelkader-ft-CcZzQcYGYC4-unsplash_jvaahu.jpg
 benefits: >-